Shen-JK/Brain-Age-Prediction-by-EEG/README.md

 ## Main idea

+We change this regression problem to classification problem.
+The brain ages in training set are ranging from 4 to 24.
+The float ages are rounded so this question becomes to classify 21 classes.
+To overcome overfitting, an offset of 1,0,-1 is added to ages in training stage.
+The max two probabilities are averaged to get the prediction results in test stage.
+The 1200 subjects in training set are divided into six parts and the models are ensembled.
+As fold4 and fold5 show no performance improvement on development phase, the models of the other four folds are ensembled to get final results.

 ## Procedures to reproduce training and testing

 ## Procedures to reproduce testing only  by using trained models